-9

-The monthly expenses one's lifestyle.
-The monthly expenses of food and other living costs could amount to €500 per person depending on one's lifestyle.
-For more detailed information about Malta please refer to www.visitmalta.com .
+9 The monthly expenses one's lifestyle. of food and other living costs could amount to €500 per person depending on For more detailed inform nation about Malta please refer to www.visitmalta.com .

-For more detailed inform

 ANNEX 1 LL.M.
 PROGRAMME STRUCTURE